-Artifacts in this study refers to any written works that were produced during instructions either in class (worksheets and discussion notes) or out class (assignments).
-The documents, then, can also be referred as class artifact.
-The data to search in these documents included students' answers to questions, students' constructed questions, and summaries/ review.
+Artifacts in this study refers to any written works that were produced during instructions either in class (worksheets and discussion notes) or out The data to search in these documents included students' answers to questions, students' constructed questions, and summaries/ review.
 Beside observation notes, documents were one of major data sources to portray how students of differing baseline immerse in CL students.
-In this case, the works of focal students (summaries, group worksheet, and short paragraph) were collected, scored using rubric (particularly the summaries) and analyzed to see how each student engaged in the framework.
+In this case, the works of focal students (summaries, group worksheet, and short paragraph) were collected, scoredusing rubric (particularly the summaries) and analyzed to see how each student engaged in the framework.
 Table 9 recap data collection method i.e. artifact analysis, employed in this study